 These ABR tests are performed when hearing loss is detected on standard ABR evaluation.
 Such testing provides a guide to what settings to utilize on hearing aids if aided hearing is needed.
 Such testing allows for a better hearing aid fit in infants and children who cannot communicate their needs in terms of hearing aid amplication.

 Central Auditory Processing Evaluations (CAPD)

-Tests performed to see if the brain itself is having trouble understanding what the ear hears.
+In our office, we perform CAPD testing between ages 3-12 years of age and who reside in Fauquier, Rappahannock, and Culpeper counties only.
+These tests are performed to see if the brain itself is having trouble understanding what the ear hears.
 No hearing loss is present in this situation.